chrsmrrs/tudataset/README.md

 - torch 1.5
 - torch-geometric

-If you want to use the kernel baseline, you will further need:
+If you want to use the kernel baselines, you will further need:
 - eigen3
 - pybind11
 - libsvm